-If you are looking for some material design web UI demo for inspiration, then have a look at these (in chrome for best experience) which are created using the Polymer Project.
+If you are looking for some Material Design web UI demo for inspiration, then have a look at these (in Chrome for best experience) which are created using the Polymer Project.

 Topeka is a fun quiz app built using material-design based paper-elements

-Paper Elements is a sample showcasing Polymer elements based on material design
+Paper Elements is a sample showcasing Polymer elements based on Material design.

-A calculator app mockup highlighting material ink effects
+A calculator app mock-up highlighting material ink effects.

 Future of Material Design